 The class atmosphere must be one of respect for the privacy of the individual, student and teacher, and hallmarked by sensitivity and care.
-S.P.H.E. is allocated one class period per week for 1st, 2nd and

-3rd years.
-R.S.E. is part of transition year and is part of the Religion (RE) programme in senior cycle and is taught to LCA students.
+S.P.H.E. is allocated one class period per week for Junior Cycle R.S.E. is part of transition year and is part of the senior cycle and is taught to LCA students through the Social Studies module.